ktzioumis/New-York-Restaurant-Guide/README.md

 <img src='images/score_prev_scat.PNG'>

+The empty space in the top right of the graph thankfully indicates that dramatically bad scores do not happen again

 <img src = 'images/improvement.PNG'>

 The most common scenario is for an A rated restaurant to maintain its A, however, more than a third of all inspections result in a change of grade in either direction